Senior Dogs: How to Keep Them Comfortable and Happy

 The good news?
 The American Veterinary Medical Association reports that, because of improved medical care and dietary habits, pets are living longer than they ever have before.
 When senior dogs are well-loved and cared for, they can live a long, happy life.

 Remember, it’s never too late to take the proper steps when caring for senior dogs.
 Sure, their needs might change, but they still need you as much as ever.
 The best way to take care of your senior dog?
-Start with giving him your love and affection.
+Start by giving him your love and affection.
 Your aging canine will appreciate the same loyalty and love he’s unconditionally given you for years.